vincentgong7/phd_thesis_latex_trail_template/README.md

 - **Option 2: Link to GitHub (Advanced user only)**
 	1. **Fork** this project to your own GitHub repositories.
 	2. On Overleaf, click **New Project** -> **Import from GitHub**.
-	3. Ensure your Overleaf account is linked to GitHub account.
+	3. Ensure your Overleaf account is linked to a GitHub account.
 It's easy.
 	4. Select your forked repository from your GitHub repositories and import it to your Overleaf.
 	5. **Compile** the project (default mode **pdfLaTex**, important!).

 #### Important, please compile this project using: pdfLaTex

 ## Quick info
-I re-organized the folder structure for the latest update (2nd version).
-It is more clear and easy to use.
-It is strong recommended to finish reading all the following points before diving into the LaTeX files.
+I reorganised the folder structure for the latest update (2nd version).
+It is clearer and easier to use.
+It is strongly recommended to finish reading all the following points before diving into the LaTeX files.
 It only takes you 5 minutes.

 - **Main File:** `thesis.tex` in the root folder.
 The output is `thesis.pdf`.
 - **Chapters:** Located in `ch-n-xxx` folders (e.g., `ch-1-introduction`), with images stored in `images` subfolders.
-- **Supporting Chapters:** Found in `ch-x-others` (i.e. titel page, dedication, preface, bibliography, glossary, summary, author introduction and trail thesis series).
+- **Supporting Chapters:** Found in `ch-x-others` (i.e. title page, dedication, preface, bibliography, glossary, summary, author introduction and trail thesis series).
 - **Appendices:** Stored in the `appendix` folder.
 Add multiple `.tex` files as needed.
 - **User Configurations:** Add custom LaTeX packages in `config/defs_user.tex`.